quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 Hedera users often want to customize native entities instead of migrating their decentralized applications (dApps) to purely EVM-based smart contracts.
 Consider the following examples:
 - [HIP-18: Custom Hedera Token Service Fees](https://hips.hedera.com/hip/hip-18) introduced custom fee payments for HTS transfers.
 - [HIP-904: Frictionless Airdrops](https://hips.hedera.com/hip/hip-904) enabled more permissive token association
   policies.
 - [HIP-991: Permissionless revenue-generating Topic Ids for Topic Operators](https://hips.hedera.com/hip/hip-991)
   proposed fee-based access control for message submissions to topics.

 Hooks provide a more general solution to the problem of users needing custom business logic for their entities.
 For example, a token issuer might need to enforce rules on every transaction involving their token for regulatory or business reasons.
-A **transfer hook** installable on token types could enforce these rules without requiring the issuer to take a full design proposal through the HIP process.
+A **transfer hook** for token entities could enforce these rules without requiring the issuer to take a full design proposal through the HIP process.
 It would also preserve the performance and simplicity of the native APIs, unlike moving everything into custom ERC-20 smart contracts.

 In short, by avoiding protocol-level changes for every important customization, hooks can greatly streamline innovation on a Hiero network while maintaining the performance and integrity of the native services.